bovem/bovem.github.io/content/posts/dsa/product-except-self/index.md

 cover:
   image: "product-except-self-cover.png"
   linkFullImages: true
-  alt: "The productExceptSelf function will returns an array of products of all the elements without the element at same index in input array"
+  alt: "The productExceptSelf function will returns an array of products of all the elements without the element at the same index in input array"
   caption: ""
   relative: false
   responsiveImages: false